Yukio Mishima: Legacy

 A variety of cenotaphs and memorial stones have been erected in honor of Mishima's memory in various places around Japan.
 For example, stones have been erected at Hachiman Shrine in Kakogawa City, Hyōgo Prefecture, where his grandfather's permanent domicile was; in front of the 2nd company corps at JGSDF Camp Takigahara; and in one of Mishima's acquaintance's home garden.
 There is also a "Monument of Honor Yukio Mishima & Masakatsu Morita" in front of the Rissho University Shonan High school in Shimane Prefecture.

-The Mishima Yukio Shrine was built in the suburb of Fujinomiya, Shizuoka Prefecture, on 9 January 1983.
+The Mishima Yukio Shrine was built in the suburb of Fujinomiya on 9 January 1983.

-A 1985 biographical film by Paul Schrader titled Mishima: A Life in Four Chapters depicts his life and work, however it has not had a theatrical release inside Japan.
+A 1985 biographical film by Paul Schrader titled Mishima: A Life in Four Chapters depicts his life and work, however it has not had a theatrical release inside Japan until 2025.
 A 2012 Japanese film titled 11:25 The Day He Chose His Own Fate examines Mishima's final day.
 The 1983 gay pornographic film Beautiful Mystery satirized homosexual undertones that were present during Mishima's career.

-In 2020, a documentary titled Mishima Yukio vs. Tokyo University Zenkyōtō: the Truth Revealed 50 Years Later (三島由紀夫vs東大全共闘〜50年目の真実〜, Mishima Yukio vs Todai Zenkyōtō〜50 nen me no Sinjitsu) was released, based on the debate between Mishima and members of the Tokyo University Zenkyōtō on 13 May 1969.
+In 2020, a documentary titled Mishima Yukio vs. Tokyo University Zenkyōtō: the Truth Revealed 50 Years Later (三島由紀夫vs東大全共闘〜50年目の真実〜, Mishima Yukio vs Todai Zenkyōtō〜50 nen me no Sinjitsu) was released, based on the debate between Mishima and members of the University of Tokyo Zenkyōtō on 13 May 1969.

 On 14 January 2025, commemorative events to mark the 100th anniversary of Mishima's birth was held at two halls in Tokyo, in which Eiko Muramatsu (村松英子), who was an actress of Mishima's troupe, and Tadanori Yokoo, an acquaintance of Mishima, talked at each venue about their memories of him.